firepear/fpomo/README.md

-# fpctimer
+# fpomo
-Console visual timer app
+Console pomodoro timer

 See the pure bash version in `./shell` for now.